clearlinux/clr-distro-factory/README.md

 'DevOps' tools for maintaining a 'Downstream Clear'.

 # General Information
-Clear Linux Distro Factory host the tools necessary to continuously run the operations required for build and publish releases of a Clear based OS.
+Clear Linux Distro Factory hosts the tools necessary to continuously run the operations required for build and publish releases of a Clear based OS.

 A Downstream Clear is an independent OS that follows the Clear Linux Architecture